namila007/nb-twitter-bot/README.md

-# twitter-bot-test
+# Twitter Bot
-twitter bot using npm
+This is a twitter bot using npm